 Recognizing the limitations of the model, it is professionally accepted to review historic growth rates to determine future volume projections.
 The townwide historic growth rate was calculated based on data collected throughout the Town between 2017 and 2024.
 Without significant capacity expansion to the Town's roadway network, the overall traffic growth will be limited to the available roadway capacity.
 The growth rate was then adjusted to account for the annual variations in traffic and the available capacity on the roadway network.
-The long-range growth was calculated to be 1.05 percent annually through the longrange analysis year.
+The long-range growth was calculated to be 1.05 percent annually through the long-range analysis year.
 It is important to note the annual growth may be less and or greater than the average growth rate.

 As noted on Table 2-2, S.R.
 A1A along Mar-a-Lago and on Southern Boulevard decreased from a LOS of "E" to "F", which is interpreted to mean that the amount of traffic exceeds capacity.
-The increase in traffic congestion is believed to be in part by Donald Trump's tenure as President of the United States during 2017-2021.
-Mar-a-Lago hosts large events that add trips to this segment of SR A1A which is heightened due to the need for Secret Service, which will continue for the remainder of his lifetime.
-Recently a Traffic Management Plan was approved by the Town Council that institutes a traffic demand management program.
+The increase in traffic congestion is believed to be related to Donald Trump's tenure as President of the United States during 2017-2021, the fact that Mar-a-Lago hosts large events that add trips to this roadway segment of SR A1A, and a heightened police and Secret Service prescence.
+Recently a Traffic Management Plan was approved by the Town Council that institutes a traffic demand management program for Mar-a-Lago.